Ole Gunnar Austvik:

 - Austvik, Ole Gunnar, 1986: Søkelys på mekanismene i oljemarkedet, NUPI-rapport no.97.
 66 pages.

-Selection of articles on elements affecting the economic and political understanding of oil price developments - Petroleum management issues:
+Selection of articles on various effects of and elements affecting the economic and political understanding of oil price developments - Petroleum management issues:

 - Harvard University, 2016-03-07.
 "The Failure of Long-term Oil Price Forecasting.".
 Europe and the Geopolitics of Energy Study Group.